reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 The test `staticMethodReference` in the `MethodReferenceTest` class verifies the use of a static method reference.
 It creates a list of integers, `numbers`, containing both positive and negative values.
 Using a stream, it applies the `Math::abs` method reference to convert each number to its absolute value, resulting in a new list, `positiveNumbers`.
 The test then checks that each element in `positiveNumbers` is positive.

-### Reference to an Instance Method of a Particular Object
+### Reference to an Instance Method of a Particular Type

-**This type of method reference refers to a method of a specific instance.**
+**This type of method reference refers to an instance method of a specific type.**

 There are two primary syntaxes for referencing instance methods: using a containing class or using a specific object instance.